Flowerhorn cichlid: Strains

-IndoMalau

-These were created by the Indonesian Luohan Club (ILC), using a Golden Monkey (or Malau) female and a Zhen Zhu male.
-The second generation was spawned from the Elvis selection and a Golden Monkey female.
-The strain is characterized by extensive pearling all over the body, face, and head.
-What distinguishes an IndoMalau's pearls from that of a Zhen Zhu or a King Kamfa is that they are extremely fine.
-As the fish ages, the pearls become more intricately woven and thinner.
-Flowerlines vary dramatically; some only have a few flower spots.
-Most ILC IndoMalaus will include some singular flowers on the back line or "top row".
-The front half of the fish, from the pectoral fins forwards, is red.
-The back half is a golden gradient intensifying in color towards the tail.
-The body is very wide and high, a throwback to the original luohan.
-There is a very pronounced chin or "gobbler".
-The head is usually forward-protruding.
-The tail is fan-shaped, close to that of a Kamfa.
-The dorsal and anal fins lack trailers, a common trait found also in Zhen Zhu.
-The caudal peduncle is very large and pronounced in this strain.

-Tan King

-This strain was created by a Mr. Tan of Vietnam, by crossing a Zhen Zhu with a Kamfa.
-It has pearls and a flowerline like a King Kamfa, but the body and fins are more closely related to the Zhen Zhu.
-Most have protruding eyes and a more rounded tail like a Zhen Zhu.

 Strains developed in the United States

 New flowerhorn strains have been developed through breeding programs in the United States.
 Although it is hard for the US to compete with Asia's well established flowerhorn breeding farms, strains with unique genetics have been created.

-Gallery of early flowerhorn strains

 Criticism

 Flowerhorns have been criticized by cichlid hobbyists and environmentalists for a number of reasons.
-Interest in flowerhorns resulted in culling of surplus and deformed fish, some of which were dumped in the wild in Malaysia and Singapore, where they survived and disrupted riverine and pond ecosystems.
-Like many other cichlids, flowerhorns are aggressive and can breed quickly, competing with and eating native fish.
+Flowerhorn breeding resulted in culling of surplus and deformed fish, some of which were dumped in the wild in Malaysia and Singapore, where they survived and disrupted riverine and pond ecosystems.
+Like most other cichlids, flowerhorns are aggressive and can breed quickly, competing with and eating native fish.

 Flowerhorn breeding contributes to the commercial demand for new and different fish, leading to unethical practices such as breeding for anatomical deformities, as occurred in goldfish breeding.

 Within the aquarium hobby, flowerhorns are not favored because of the difficulty of breeding them.
 The majority of flowerhorn males are sterile (cannot reproduce), so finding one that can is time consuming.
 Hobbyists have to wait until 8–10 months for a male fish to reach sexual maturity then pair it with a female to test fertility.

+Other issues regarding flowerhorns is that of some hybrids being sold with tattoos, which some people consider unethical, as well as the use of hormones which have been used to enhance the colors of African haplochromines.

+Finally, another issue with regard to flowerhorns is the dilution of genetic lineages, since flowerhorns are hybrids and not true species.